 If the owner of the yacht decides they want to sail away for a few weeks then any plans you as the chef have made will have to be put on hold, you are obviously required to go along as well.

-There is little job securityOpens in a new tab. present in these roles.
+There is little job security present in these roles.
 Yacht owners can change crew members whenever they like.
 As a boat is so private and personal if the owner decides that they don’t like the way we present ourselves they are perfectly entitled to terminate our contract.

-Typically chefs will work via yacht recruitment companiesOpens in a new tab. who will place us within teams.
+Typically chefs will work via yacht recruitment companies who will place us within teams.
 However, this type of work is a very close knit group and breaking in without previous experience or a recommendation can be tough.

 Any sailing or adventure experience we can gain to help us demonstrate we are serious is vital.
 An ability to get along with people in a small team is also essential, so an outgoing and adaptable personality is a prerequisite for this type of role.